FOR A SAFER SPACE

 Addiction

-- A physiological dependency on a substance influenced by biological, environmental, and social factors.
+- A physiological dependency on a substance influenced by biological, environmental,

 Burnout